Accessibility

 We are part of the Changing Places scheme and have the following accessible facilities.
 We have a fully accessible, spacious adult changing facility with a height-adjustable changing bed, hoist and shower.
 The hoist can be used at any time required, the battery just needs collecting from reception.

 There are four accessible car parking bays for blue badge holders directly at the front of our building, places can be reserved by asking front of house.
-There are also two spaces at Fraser Noble Hall.
 The double yellow lines outside the building allow blue badge holders to park for up to 3 hours.

 Relaxed performances are tailored for anyone who would benefit from a more relaxed performance environment.
 The atmosphere in the hall is more informal, with lighting muted, audio quieter, and audience members will be free to make noise if they want to.
 The theatre doors will close but audience members can come and go as they please.